Temple Institute

-The Temple Institute, known in Hebrew as Machon HaMikdash (מכון המקדש), is an organization in Israel and the Palestinian Authority focusing on establishing the Third Temple.
-Its long-term aims are to build the third Temple in Jerusalem on the Temple Mount—the site occupied by the Dome of the Rock—and to reinstate korbanot and the other rites described in the Hebrew Bible and Jewish legal literature.
-It aspires to reach this goal through the study of the previous Temples' construction and rituals and through the development of Temple ritual objects, garments, and building plans suitable for immediate use in the event conditions permit the Temple's reconstruction.
+The Temple Institute, known in Hebrew as Machon HaMikdash (מכון המקדש), is an organization in Israel focusing on establishing the Third Temple.
+Its long-term aims are to build the third Temple in Jerusalem on the Temple Mount—the site of the Dome of the Rock—and to reinstate korbanot and the other rites described in the Hebrew Bible and Jewish legal literature.
+It aspires to reach this goal through the study of the previous Temples' construction and rituals and through the development of Temple ritual objects, garments, and building plans which the Institute intends for use in any future rebuilt Temple.
 It runs a museum in the Jewish Quarter of the Old City of Jerusalem.
 It was founded and is headed by Rabbi Israel Ariel.
 Its current director-general is Dovid Shvartz.
 New York billionaire Henry Swieca has supported the Institute.
 The Israeli government has also provided funding.

 Activities

 Building of Temple ritual items

 The Temple Institute has been preparing ritual objects suitable for Temple use as part of its ongoing effort to prepare for a future rebuilt Temple.
 The Temple Institute has made many of the over ninety ritual items to be used in the Temple.

 As of June 2008, a major project of the Institute was the creation of the sacred uniforms of the Kohen Gadol (the High Priest) and ordinary priests.
 This project, the culmination of years of study and research, had already been underway for several years.
 The High Priest's Hoshen (breastplate) and Ephod have been completed.
 The Tzitz, the High Priest's golden crown, was completed in 2007.
 The Temple Institute is designing the garments for the lay priests intended for purchase by Kohanim.

 Levite singers also sing on the Temple Mount.

-Silver trumpets for use on the Temple Mount have also been made.
+Silver trumpets have also been made, which the Institute intends for ceremonial use on the Temple Mount.